Remote Computer Repair

 It saves time and cost.
 No waiting for a visit.
 It helps homes and small businesses from North Lakes to Logan, where fast fixes keep work and school moving.
 Great for email failures, printer dramas, browser nasties, and updates that broke things right before a meeting.

-• Safety checks: backups, power, and internet connection.
+Confirm backups, power, and an active internet connection.

-• Fix: tune settings, remove malware, repair files, update drivers/software.
+Tune settings, remove malware, repair files, update drivers/software — you watch every step.

-• Report: simple notes of what we did and any next steps.
+Short notes of what we did, prevention tips, and any next steps.

 Choose remote help when: